md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 Strengthening research capacity will contribute to both scientific advancement and practical innovation.

-#### 4. Promote Bangla Language AI Development
+### 4. Promote Bangla Language AI Development

 As one of the world’s most widely spoken languages, Bangla represents a strategic opportunity for AI innovation.
+National efforts may focus on language resources, foundation models, NLP systems, speech technologies, and digital public services [37–50, 80, 81].

 National efforts may focus on: